joemcbride/outlander-xamarin/README.md

 Configuration
 ====

 Configuration settings can be found in the 'config' folder.
-Currently only a 'Default' profile is supported.
+Add additional profiles through the profiles dialog accessed via command-P.

-Global variables can be defined in variables.cfg.  variables.cfg will be saved to disk whenever a global value gets updated through gameplay.
+Global variables can be defined in variables.cfg for each profile.  variables.cfg will be saved to disk whenever a global value gets updated through gameplay or the command prompt.

 	#var {primary.container} {backpack}